 \subsection{Parent MCXC sample}

-Our sample is drawn from MCXC, a meta-catalogue of X--ray selected cluster samples \citep{pif11}.
+Our sample is drawn from the Meta Catalogue of X-ray detected Clusters of galaxies \citep[MCXC;][]{pif11}.
 MCXC is based on the Einstein Medium Sensitivity Survey \citep[EMSS][]{gio90,hen04} and on the ROSAT All-Sky and Serendipitous surveys.
-We used the updated version of MCXC, MCXC-II, which includes updated redshifts and $\sim100$ additional clusters \citep[in prep.]{sad23}.
-Those new objects were listed in ROSAT catalogues considered by \citet{pif11}, but not originally included in the MCXC owing to lack of redshift information, or their being clusters from newly published ROSAT catalogues, such as the extended versions of MACS \citep{man12} or REFLEX \citep{cho12}.
+We used the MCXC-II, which includes updated redshifts and $\sim500$ additional clusters \citep{sad24}.
+Redshift revision was based on comparison of the redshifts from the NED and Simbad data bases, and cross-matching with cluster catalogues extracted from large optical surveys, in particular the SDSS \citep[e.g.][]{wen15,ryk16}.

 The distribution in the $\LX$--$z$ plane of the 134 MCXC-II clusters with $0.4<z<0.6$ is shown in Fig.~\ref{f:lxz}.
 Different flux levels are indicated by dotted lines.
+These trace the [0.1-2.4]~keV band flux, taking into account the $K_z$ correction for a typical gas temperature of 5~keV.
+The five levels are separated by 2~dex, from $1.25\times 10^{-13}$ up to $4\times 10^{-12}$~ergs~s$^{-1}$~cm$^2$.
 Surveys are distinguished by different symbols and colours.
-For clusters appearing in several catalogues (i.e. detected in different surveys), we only indicate the input catalogue used to compute the luminosity, following the MCXC hierarchy described in \citet{pif11}.
+For clusters appearing in several catalogues (i.e. detected in different surveys), we only indicate the input catalogue used to compute the luminosity, following the MCXC-II hierarchy described in \citet{sad24}.